oxiby/oxiby-docs/src/guide/stdin.md

 ```

 Notice that only a `>` appears but no greeting is output yet.
-The program waits for input from us before it can proceed.
+The program waits for input from you before it can proceed.
 Type your name and hit return to let the program continue and greet you.

 ```plain